knaaptime/seg_networks/paper/methods_segregation.md

 <!-- computing indices -->

-Following @reardon2004MeasuresSpatial we consider a spatial region $R$ populated by $M$ racial groups indexed by $m$, with $\tau$ and $\pi$ as population density and proportion, respectively.
+Following @reardon2004MeasuresSpatial we consider a spatial region populated by $M$ racial groups indexed by $m$, with $\tau$ and $\pi$ as population density and proportion, respectively.
 Here we diverge from the classical notation in the segregation literature and instead adopt conventions more common in spatial econometrics and geographic analysis[^grannis].
 Doing so allows us to strengthen the connection between similar concepts in different disciplines as well as gain finer control over the definition of spatial relationships.
 Since many spatial segregation measures are implemented in GIS and spatial analysis software designed by geographers, clarifying this connection can help ease interdisciplinary adoption and conversation around spatial segregation measures.

-Thus, we index locations within $R$ as $i$ and $j$, and we operationalize the concept of spatial relationships using a spatial weights matrix $W_{ij}$.
-By focusing on $W_{ij}$, we are forced "to specify [our] underlying assumptions about socio-spatial proximity", following the call by
+Thus, we index locations as $i$ and $j$, and we operationalize the concept of spatial relationships using a spatial weights matrix $W$ [@cliff1970SpatialAutocorrelation].
+By focusing on
-@reardon2004MeasuresSpatial [p.154] for analysis that "compares segregation levels based on different theoretical bases for defining spatial proximity."
-Conceptually, the spatial weights matrix $W_{ij}$ is connectivity graph that defines the spatial relationship between nodes $i$ and
-$j$, and the values $w_{ij}$ encode the intensity of the edge $\bar{ij}$.
+$W$, we are forced "to specify [our] underlying assumptions about socio-spatial proximity", following the call by @reardon2004MeasuresSpatial [p.154] for analysis that "compares segregation levels based on different theoretical bases for defining spatial proximity."
+Conceptually, the spatial weights matrix $W$ is connectivity graph that defines the spatial relationship between nodes $i$ and $j$, and the values $w_{ij}$ encode the intensity of the edge $\bar{ij}$.
 Thus, the spatial weights matrix is a useful and flexible representation of the local neighborhood environment because it provides a generic data structure for encoding spatial relationships, where any link function ($\phi$, following the notation of @reardon2004MeasuresSpatial) can be used to specify the proximity between units.
 Formally,

 <!-- if we're following reardon's notation, does $D$ below need to be $R$ ? -->
 $$
-W_{ij} = \phi(D_{ij})
+W = \phi(D)
 $$ {#eq:weights}\
 Where $\phi$ is a proximity weighting function and $D$ is a matrix containing pairwise distances for
 $i$ and $j$.
-Classically, $W_{ij}$ is typically created via binary connectivity between adjacent units, but a wide variety of other continuous specifications are also used in practice [@getis2009SpatialWeights;@rey2010PySALPython;@halleckvega2015SLXMODEL], such as the euclidean distance between observations, or various kernel or distance-decay functions.
+Classically, $W$ is typically created via binary connectivity between adjacent units, but a wide variety of other continuous specifications are also used in practice [@getis2009SpatialWeights;@rey2010PySALPython;@halleckvega2015SLXMODEL], such as the euclidean distance between observations, or various kernel or distance-decay functions.
 Critically, the